Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-8CTI5utyv34.md

 # [September 21st, 2021 Livestream](../2021-09-21.md)
 ## Q&A: Can you tell us if we're going to have two exits on the Miners or if you're going to rebalance?
 https://www.youtube.com/watch?v=8CTI5utyv34
-This question was possibly duplicated with a more recent answer: [October 19th, 2021 Livestream Q&A: Any Update on Overclocked Mk.3 Miners?](./yt-KbLwa5ZKlag.md) [https://www.youtube.com/watch?v=KbLwa5ZKlag](https://www.youtube.com/watch?v=KbLwa5ZKlag)
+This question was possibly duplicated with a more recent answer: [March 1st, 2022 Livestream Q&A: Can we get something to allow us to make full use of Mk.3 Miner?](./yt-0oveQsKkGDQ.md) [https://www.youtube.com/watch?v=0oveQsKkGDQ](https://www.youtube.com/watch?v=0oveQsKkGDQ)

 ### Topics